cobalthq/cobalt-product-public-docs/content/en/Integrations/Jira/jira-cloud-migration.md

    ![Add optional field](/integrations/Jira-Cloud-migration-use-labels-1.png "Add optional field")

-   > ℹ️ The number of the available optional fields may very based on your Jira Cloud project.
+   > ℹ️ The number of the available optional fields may vary based on your Jira Cloud project.

 1. Choose the **Labels**.
 1. Confirm the dialog by clicking on **Apply changes**.